gchurch/ASP.NET-eShop/README.md

 ## Functional Tests

 The [WebApplicationFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1?view=aspnetcore-3.0) class is used to perform functional end to end tests.
 A test server is created and an in-memory test database is used.
-Requests are made to the test server and the results are tested.